 Coney Island Park

 The Sungei Khatib Bongsu mangroves lie in an area near Sungei Seletar and Lower Seletar Dam.
 It is especially rich in birdlife, attracting a mix of resident and migratory species.
 It is one of the three major coastal wetland areas in Singapore and has a large mix of mangrove and secondary forest.
-The mangrove can be considered the largest in the north-eastern shoreline of Singapore.
+The mangrove is considered the largest in the north-eastern shoreline of Singapore.
 Read more here.

 Located in Woodlands, Admiralty Park is the largest park in the north with a 20-hectare nature.
 It is situated on hilly terrain with the Sungei Cina river running through it and houses the largest nature area within an urban park.